dokku/dokku-mariadb/README.md

 mariadb:clone <name> <new-name>  Create container <new-name> then copy data from <name> into <new-name>
-mariadb:connect <name>           Connect via mariadb to a mariadb service mariadb:create <name>            Create a mariadb service with environment variables mariadb:destroy <name>           Delete the service and stop its container if there are no links left mariadb:enter <name> [command]   Enter or run a command in a running mariadb service container mariadb:export <name> > <file>   Export a dump of the mariadb service database mariadb:expose <name> [port]     Expose a mariadb service on custom port if provided (random port otherwise)
+mariadb:connect <name>           Connect via mariadb to a mariadb service mariadb:create <name>            Create a mariadb service with environment variables mariadb:destroy <name>           Delete the service, delete the data and stop its container if there are no links left mariadb:enter <name> [command]   Enter or run a command in a running mariadb service container mariadb:export <name> > <file>   Export a dump of the mariadb service database mariadb:expose <name> [port]     Expose a mariadb service on custom port if provided (random port otherwise)